koral--/blog/source/2016-06-06-ios-code-signing-a-new-method.html.markdown

 > **Tip for debugging**: you can check the log of the `Certificate and profile installer` step,
 > that includes the IDs of the files you uploaded to [bitrise.io](https://www.bitrise.io/).
-> You can use this to specify the exact ID or the type of the code signing files (`iOS Development` / `iOS Distribution`).
+> You can use this to specify the exact ID or the type of the code signing files (`iPhone Development` / `iPhone Distribution`).
 > You can also check what value Xcode stores as part of the project settings:
 > just change the value in Xcode and then inspect the change in `git`.
 You'll see
 > where and in what form Xcode stores these configuration options.